francescolorenzetti/types-4-strapi/README.md

 ## Strapi 4 quirks

-The `user` object returned by the `/users` endpoint is different from the one returned by other endpoints when `user` is one of their child properties.
+The `user` object returned by the `/users` endpoint is different from the one returned by other endpoints when `user` is a nested property.
 For this reason, types-4-strapi generates two different types: `IUser` and `INestedUser`:

 ```
 export interface IUser {